50 Ways To Always Be Happy

 When you take yourself too seriously and can't laugh at yourself, you appear and feel grouchy and unpleasant.
 The ability to laugh at yourself is attractive and authentic and makes you feel light and confident.

-26. Infrequently make time for fun
+26. Make time for fun

 People who are happy want to enjoy life.
 They want to have fun and share that fun with others.
 But you have to make time for fun.
 You have to prioritize it and give yourself permission to enjoy the fun.

-27. Take their spouse or partner for granted
+27. Appreciate your spouse or partner

 Your primary love relationship is the most important relationship of your life.
 If you don't take care of that relationship, you are bound to be unhappy.
 People with happy marriages are happier people in general.

 Your physical space is a reflection of your state of mind.
 Feeling cluttered and out-of-control diminishes your joy by adding stress, distractions, and overwhelm.
 You may want to check out my bestselling book 1o-Minute Declutter.

 29. Avoid self-awareness and self-reflection